felixnw/dc-metro/README.md

     ![64x32 Matrix with Power Connected](img/connected-board.jpg)

-6. You can use masking tape (or painter's tape) to prevent the cables from flopping around.
+6. You can use tape or zip ties to prevent the cables from flopping around.

     ![64x32 Matrix with Cable Management](img/cable-management.jpg)

 ## Part 2: Loading the Software
-1. Connect the board to your computer using a USB C cable.
+1. Connect the board to your computer using a USB-C cable.
 Double click the button on the board labeled _RESET_.
 The board should mount onto your computer as a storage volume, most likely named _MATRIXBOOT_.

     ![Matrix Connected via USB](img/usb-connected.jpg)

-2. Flash your _Matrix Portal_ with the latest release of CircuitPython 6.
+2. Flash your _Matrix Portal_ with the latest release of CircuitPython 8.
     - Download the [firmware from Adafruit](https://circuitpython.org/board/matrixportal_m4/).
     - Drag the downloaded _.uf2_ file into the root of the _MATRIXBOOT_ volume.
     - The board will automatically flash the version of CircuitPython and remount as _CIRCUITPY_.